sgmurphy/wordpress-plugins/the-events-calendar-shortcode/readme.txt

 = Can I use this plugin to list my events using Elementor? =

 Yes!
-Just place the shortcode inside an Elementor HTML widget.
-While the Elementor Shortcode widget may work, <a href="https://eventcalendarnewsletter.com/how-to-fix-the-events-calendar-shortcode-not-working/#elementor">the HTML widget is recommended</a>.
+This plugin <a href="https://eventcalendarnewsletter.com/how-to-use-the-events-calendar-shortcode-with-elementor/?utm_source=wordpress.org&utm_medium=link&utm_campaign=tecs-readme-faq-options-bottom&utm_content=description">includes an Elementor Widget</a>.

 = What are the classes for styling the list of events? =